AydenBravender/Motion-Sensor-Relay/README.md

 ## Things to Note ##

 - The relay I used had inverted logic, meaning sending a signal to turn it on actually turned it off, and vice versa.
+- The pir sensor usally takes a few seconds to initialize, and the relay may switch on and off a few times before the code starts to run
 - Exercise caution when working with high voltage to ensure safety and prevent any potential hazards.

 ## Schematic View ##